jonaprieto/specs/src/architecture/interoperability/ethereum-bridge.md

 2. Add new `TransferFromEthereum` messages from the seen Ethereum block into the queue
 3. At the end of each `FinalizeBlock` call, validators should check this queue.
-For each message that is confirmed, they should do the transfer for the address in the `receiver` field and also remove the transfer from the `/incoming` queue.
+For each message that is confirmed, they should do the transfer for the address in the `receiver` field and also remove the transfer from the `/queue`.

 ```rust
 impl TransferFromEthereum {